OpenDriveLab/OccNet/README.md

 ### Working with your own codebase

 We understand that many participants may use your own codebases.
-Here, we provide a simple standlone package that converts your occupancy predictions to the submission format.
+Here, we provide a simple standalone package that converts your occupancy predictions to the submission format.
 Please follows the steps below:

 1. Save the prediction results on `nuScenes OpenOcc val` locally, in the same format as the occupancy ground truth.
 2. Perform ray projection locally and save the projection results.